The Pros and Cons of Spaying Your Dog

 Female hormones inhibit the growth of hair and fur during heat cycles and whelping, causing it to thin out and even expose the skin.
 It can take 2-4 months for the coat to return to normal or near normal.

 The Cons of Spaying a Dog

-As you can see, there is a wealth of information to take into account when considering spaying a dog.
-The one issue that stands out from the crowd is the problem of dog overpopulation.
-Even with the majority of pet dogs spayed today, there are still millions of unwanted puppies and dogs euthanized every year.
-Sadly, there is a lot of ignorance on the subject, so it means a lot that dog owners like yourself take the time to consider the issue fairly.
-If this article has helped you decide to spay your dog, please share this information with other dog lovers.
+As you can see, there are a few factors to consider before you decide if and when to spay your Sheltie.
+The issue that stands out from the crowd is the problem of dog overpopulation.
+Sadly, there is a lot of ignorance on the subject, so it means a lot when dog owners like yourself take the time to consider the issue.

-Finally, note that in the US many professional Shetland Sheepdog breeders require you to sign a spay agreement before you buy a puppy from them.
-This is to ensure that only their best quality Shelties will be used to propagate the breed, which is what created the beautiful Sheltie dog you see today.
-It also ensures that pet owners don't add the the problem of unplanned breeding.
+It also ensures that pet owners don't add to the problem of unplanned breeding and dog overpopulation at large.
 So if you want a purebred dog as a pet, you will likely be obligated to spay your Sheltie anyway.
-This also goes for rescue Shelties - many shelters spay dogs before re-homing them.
+This also goes for adopted Shelties: many rescue shelters spay and neuter dogs as a matter of principle before re-homing them.